nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Jan—April 2010</h2>

-Excited to have my first ACL publication.
+> Excited to have my first ACL publication.
 My work on <a href="https://alt.qcri.org/~ndurrani/pubs/hindi_urdu_translation.pdf"> Hindi-to-Urdu Machine Translation Through Transliteration </a> has been accepted to appear at the ACL.

-I am super excited that my MS thesis work on <a href="https://aclanthology.org/N10-1077.pdf"> Urdu Word Segmentation </a> is going to appear at NAACL.
+>  I am super excited that my MS thesis work on <a href="https://aclanthology.org/N10-1077.pdf"> Urdu Word Segmentation </a> is going to appear at NAACL.
 This my first tier-1 publication.

 ***

 <h2 style="color: green">April 2008</h2>

-I am starting my PhD with Hinrich Schütze at IMS-Stuttgart.
+> I am starting my PhD with Hinrich Schütze at IMS-Stuttgart.

 ***

 <h2 style="color: green">Agust 2007</h2>

-I defended my masters thesis on <a href="https://www.cle.org.pk/Publication/theses/2007/typology_of_word.pdf"> Urdu Word Segmentation. </a> Thanks to my supervisor Prof. Sarmad Hussain.
+> I defended my masters thesis on <a href="https://www.cle.org.pk/Publication/theses/2007/typology_of_word.pdf"> Urdu Word Segmentation. </a> Thanks to my supervisor Prof. Sarmad Hussain.

+***

+<h2 style="color: green">Agust 2005</h2>

+> I started my MS (CS) at the <a href="http://lhr.nu.edu.pk/"> National University of Computer and Emerging Sciences. </a> I will continue to work with Dr. Sarmad Hussain at the <a href="https://www.cle.org.pk/"> Center for Research in Urdu Language Processing </a> on the <a href= "https://www.cle.org.pk/research/projects/Details/pan.htm#:~:text=PAN%20Localization%20Project&text=This%20project%20is%20an%20initiative,in%20regional%20institutions%20of%20Asia."> PAN Localization Project.</a>

+***

+<h2 style="color: green">Jan—June 2005 </h2>

+I am travelling to Cambodia to present the work we have done in the past 5 months.

+After 3 months of work on Lao pre-processing (syllabification, collation and notepad utility), we have made a splash in the <a href="https://alt.qcri.org/~ndurrani/pubs/V-Times.pdf"> local news (page 2). </a>

+I will be working at the Science, Technology and Environment Agency (STEA) in Laos as a project consultant for the the <a href= "https://www.cle.org.pk/research/projects/Details/pan.htm#:~:text=PAN%20Localization%20Project&text=This%20project%20is%20an%20initiative,in%20regional%20institutions%20of%20Asia."> PAN Localization Project.</a>

 ***